 Energy efficiency and CO2e

-Water plays an important role within the manufacture of plasterboard.
+Water plays an important role in the manufacture of plasterboard.
 As water scarcity becomes more apparent, we aim to use water as efficiently as possible.
-We measure, review and report on water consumption at both manufacturing plants, with the objective of making continual improvements in production efficiencies to conserve water resources.
+We measure, review and report on water consumption at our manufacturing plants, with the objective of making continual improvements in production efficiencies to conserve water resources.
 Through our participation in the Sydney Water’s “Every Drop Counts” program, we have reduced our annual water consumption by 6%, or 14,500 litres per day.